Steps of the eviction process in Minnesota:

 The summons and complaint may be served through one of the following methods:

-- Giving a copy to the tenant in person;
+- Giving a copy to the tenant in person

-- Leaving a copy with someone at the rental unit (if different from the tenant’s residence).
+- Leaving a copy with someone at the rental unit (if different from the tenant’s residence)

 Leaving a copy of the summons and complaint may only be done if the tenant cannot be found within the county where the eviction hearing is being held.

-Step 3: Court Holds Hearing & Issues Judgment
+Step 3: Court Holds Hearing and Issues Judgment

+The hearing date depends on the type of eviction being filed.
 For evictions due to illegal activity, the hearing will be held 5-7 days after the date the summons is issued by the court.

 For all other evictions, the hearing will be held 7-14 days after the summons is issued by the court.
 If the court finds that the landlord expedited the hearing and it wasn’t due to illegal behavior or a nuisance endangering the safety of others, the landlord could be fined a civil penalty up to $500.

 If the tenant fails to appear for the hearing, the judicial officer may issue a default judgment in favor of the landlord, meaning the tenant will need to move out of the rental unit.
+If the judge rules in favor of the landlord, a writ of recovery will be issued immediately, and the eviction process will continue.

 Either party may appeal within 15 days of the date the judgment was issued.